Southwestern Style Beans

 5 from 1 vote

-I could’ve eaten more of these German Cowboys dogs than I’ll ever admit online.
+I could’ve eaten more of these German Cowboys hot dogs than I’ll ever admit online.
 Or admit even in person for that matter!

 Course Main